Neon20000/My-repo/README.md

-# Practice with git and GitHub for Devops
+# Practice with git and GitHub for Devops.

 \[Your Step 3 Edit Here\]